Michael Kinch: Career

 Kinch began an independent research career focused upon cancer biology at Purdue University in West Lafayette, Indiana in 1996.
 Though obtaining tenure in 2000, Kinch left academia in late 2001 to start and lead a cancer biology department at MedImmune, Inc. in Gaithersburg, MD.
 In 2006, Kinch led research and development at Functional Genetics, Inc., a biotechnology focused upon cancer and infectious diseases, also located in Gaithersburg.
 In late 2010, Kinch returned to academia, joining Yale University founding and leading the Yale Center for Drug Discovery in West Haven, CT.
 At that time, he began aggregating information about the sources of innovation and entrepreneurship responsible for the introduction of new medicines, a subject that would later serve as the subject for a series of trade books.
-In 2016, Kinch moved to Washington University in St Louis, where he founded two centers, the Center for Drug Discovery and the Center for Research Innovation in Biotechnology, and to help lead innovation and entrepreneurship activities.
+In 2016, Kinch moved to Washington University School of Medicine, where he founded two centers, the Center for Drug Discovery and the Center for Research Innovation in Biotechnology, and to help lead innovation and entrepreneurship activities.

+In 2024, Michael Scott Kinch was appointed Chief Innovation Officer at Stony Brook University.